jkk/cantata/README.md

           :where [:= "Canada" :renter.country-name]])
 ```

 You can have Cantata fetch data from related tables in multiple database round trips if you prefer, using `querym`.
-With this method, primary keys gathered during an initial query will be used to find data from related tables.
-Both fetching strategies -- single vs multiple round trips -- have trade-offs.
+With this strategy, primary keys gathered during an initial query will be used to find data from related tables.
+Both fetching strategies -- single vs. multiple round trips -- have benefits and costs.
 Cantata lets choose.

 ```clj
 ;; 3 database round trips - one for each to-many relationship